pangara/q-book/mini_book/docs/multi-qubit.md

 ```

-Now that we know how to create a two-qubit system, we can work woth a two qubit gate.
+Now that we know how to create a two-qubit system, we can work with a two-qubit gate.
 For this tutorial, we will go over the CNOT gate.
 The CNOT gate is given by the matrix:

 $$